Second-Order Extended Kalman Filter for Extended Object and Group Tracking: Extended Object Model

 Intuitively, $\hnoise{k}{1}{i}$ and $\hnoise{k}{2}{i}$ in \Eq{eqn:multmeas} randomly scale the semi-axis of the ellipse.

-A noise-free measurement ($v_k^i=\mat{0}$) is also called ``measurement source'', see \Fig{fig:ellipse_par}.
+A noise-free measurement ($v_k^i=\mat{0}$) refers to its ``measurement source'', see \Fig{fig:ellipse_par}.
 As the measurement source is supposed to lie on the ellipse, physical meaningful values of $\hnoise{k}{1}{i}$ and $\hnoise{k}{2}{i}$ should lie in $[-1 ,1 ]$, e.g., a uniform distribution on $[-1, 1]$ would be reasonable.